Hylozoic/hylo-node/lib/groups-spike-notes.md

 require an upgraded version of mock-knex that doesn't yet exist (or rewriting a test file to not use it, and removing it), as well as an upgraded version of bookshelf and testing around that.

+upgrade postgres to 9.5+ to get the `||` operator for merging JSON

+## deployment / migration

+- run a migration script that uses the old relations
+- deploy code that uses the new relations
+- remove the old relations from the code

+## performance

+GraphQL tuning -- can DataLoader etc. be used for group queries?